PavanRangani/docs/docs/prd/incentive-stock/grant.md

 Company can be `Public`, `Private` & `Asset Manager | Limited Partnership`.
 Mandatory field.

 Shows company type as a Secondary Information.

-For `Asset Manager`, shows `Limited Partnership` word.
+For `Asset Manager`, shows `Limited Partnership` word. `Archived` fund won't be shown in the dropdown.

 #### Stock Price